-7 reasons why your firm should become paperless
+7 reasons why your law firm should go paperless

 The COVID-19 pandemic has led to some major changes in how businesses operate.
 Over the last year, remote working has become a standard practice for most law firms.
 Due to the restrictions put in place and for the first time in living memory, practices closed their physical offices which led to legal professionals reducing their reliance on the paper file and they moved to video conferencing, digital case bundles, and even online court appearances.
 During that time of restrictions and lockdowns, many law firms realised unexpected benefits of their team working remotely including an increase in productivity, improved employee satisfaction and a re-focus on the importance of delivering quality client service.
 In fact, statistics from Indeed state that 72% of companies with remote-work policies say they make workers more productive.

 However, firms typically still rely heavily on paper documents and physically files to progress a case, which isn’t effective in a digital environment.
 If law firms truly want to modernise and streamline their operations and benefit from hiring remotely and expanding their reach to clients, they need to consider the impact that reducing their reliance on paper will have on their client service, employee satisfaction and profitability.

 The importance of being a digital-first law firm for long-term success

 Law firms had to quickly adapt at the start of 2020 to continue to operate effectively.
 This largely involved quick fixes to survive in the moment.
 However, the pandemic has had long-term effects on the way businesses operate, which means long-term solutions and changes to strategies need to occur to continue to operate effectively moving forward.